evothings/ecraft2learn/arduinobot/README.md

     sudo ldconfig

 ### Building
-Enter the `arduinobot` directory and build `arduinobot` using `nimble build` and install it using `nimble install`:
+Now we are ready to build **arduinobot**.
+Enter the `arduinobot` directory and build it using the command `nimble build` or both build and install it using `nimble install`.
+This will download and install Nim dependencies automatically:

     cd arduinobot
     nimble install

-You can also run tests, but they require a running MQTT server on localhost:
+You can also run some tests, but they require a running MQTT server on localhost:

     nimble tests

 ## How to run
 Arduinobot is a server and only needs an MQTT server to connect to in order to function.
-Run using `--help` to see how it works:
+Use `--help` to see information on available options:

     gokr@yoda:~$ arduinobot --help
     arduinobot